-- Other switches just modify it and resend it through other appropriate ports - Every switch remembers on each of its ports the best BPDU in last max_age seconds
+- Other switches just modify BPDU and resend it through other appropriate ports - Every switch remembers on each of its ports the best BPDU in last max_age seconds - STP employs following timers:

-Timer Description Time between two consecutive BPDUs.
-Hello Time By default 2 seconds.
+Timer Description Hello Time Time between two consecutive BPDUs.
+By default 2 seconds.
 Possible range: <1, 10> Forward Delay Amount of time which port remains in Listening and Learning state.
 By default 15 seconds.
 Possible range: <4, 30> Maximum Age Time during which port remembers the best received BPDU.
 By default 20 seconds.
 Possible range: <6, 40>